Regulation of Care

 (b) appears

-on the barred list or has been convicted of an offence against a care receiver
+on the barred list or has been convicted of an offence against a service user

 in Jersey or in any other jurisdiction if the conduct would be an offence in